dcunited001/dcunited001.github.io/_posts/2016-05-02-facets-of-greatness-part-1-intro.md

 ### Signaling

+Signaling is a kind of indirect communication, but it differs significantly from that described above because it encompasses handling unintentional communication.
 Everything around you is part of a myriad of systems, composed of countless feedback loops.
 Signaling concerns becoming aware of how your organization's words and actions will implicitly and explicitly affect those feedback loops.
-Signaling is a kind of indirect communication, but it is communication.
+Mastering signaling requires development of self-awareness at multiple levels beyond the individual.
+Typically, you'll find that these leaders and corporations prefer to not signal at all.

 ### Knowledge

+Knowledge is power, as stated by the famous maxim.
+And, yep, it's true, in case you hadn't figured that out yet.
+I think everyone knows this, but there are many out there who, whether they're younger or older, feel it's pointless to engage in the academic pursuit of knowledge, for whatever reason.
+Sometimes it's because they don't see the potential in themselves, which is depressing.
+Sometimes it's because, because of the combination of their beliefs at the time and whatever life circumstances they're dealing with, they perceive it to be futile or pointless.

+Whatever the reason, it's incredibly disheartening when someone develops antipathy towards the pursuit of knowledge because it's how we equip ourselves with the tools we need to free ourselves from whatever limitations we have in life.

-- knowledge drives how you see a system compared to how others see the same system.  the difference between your model and that of others determines your belief that there is opportunity where others see only risk.  this can also help you determine how to mitigate risk.
+Knowledge drives how you see a system compared to how others see the same system.
+The difference between your model and that of others determines your belief that there is opportunity where others see only risk.
+This also determines the available options for mitigating risk.
-- need a better, more descriptive summary here.
+So it's important to not only understand things but also understand how other people understand them.
+And know how to determine which model someone applies towards a problem and how they acquired information.

 ### Vision

 ### Story